corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/cm-upgrading-node.md

 Corda releases strive to be backwards compatible, so upgrading a node is fairly straightforward and should not require changes to applications.
 It consists of the following steps:

-* Drain the node.
+1. Drain the node.
-* Make a backup of your node directories and/or database.
+1. Make a backup of your node directories and database.
-* Update the database.
+1. Update the database (manual).
-* Replace the `corda.jar` file with the new version.
+1. Replace the `corda.jar` file with the new version.
-* Start up the node.
-(This step may incur a delay while any necessary database migrations are applied.)
+1. Update configuration.
+1. Update the database (automatic)
+1. Start the node in the normal way.
-* Undrain the node.
-(This step re-enables processing of new inbound flows.)
+1. Undrain the node.

 {{< note >}}
 The protocol is designed to tolerate node outages.
 During the upgrade process, peers on the network will wait for your node to come back.